-The 124 IP data shown in are subjected to the inversion.
+The 124 IP data shown in figure 4b are subjected to the inversion.
 The model norm objective function is identical to that used for the DC resistivity inversion except that the reference model has been set equal to zero.
 A zero reference model is likely to be appropriate for most IP inversions.
-The resultant chargeability model which has the desired misfit of 124 and was obtained after 11 iterations, is shown in .
+The resultant chargeability model which has the desired misfit of 124 and was obtained after 11 iterations, is shown in figure 6b.
 There has been an excellent recovery of both the chargeable surface layer and the subsurface blocks.
 Some roughness in the surface block is noticed but the amplitude range of .045 to 0.07 brackets the true value of 0.05.
 The locations of the chargeable blocks have been well reproduced and the maximum amplitude of the model is consistent with the true value.
 However, the centre of the chargeable block on the right is slightly deeper than the true position, and the smooth bottom of the recovered anomaly has accentuated this appearance.
-Evaluation of the benefits of the inversion can be obtained by comparing with the data in .
-We also note that this good recovery was obtained even though the sensitivities for the IP inversion were generated from the recovered conductivity in rather than the true conductivity in .
+Evaluation of the benefits of the inversion can be obtained by comparing figure 6b with the data in figure 4b.
+We also note that this good recovery was obtained even though the sensitivities for the IP inversion were generated from the recovered conductivity in figure 5b rather than the true conductivity in figure 5a.